 Tailor Your Plan to Your Top Threat

-Let me show you what hazard-specific planning looks like in practice.
+Let me show you what hazard-specific planning actually looks like.
 If wildfire is your top threat — as it is for much of the western U.S. — your plan adjustments include: maintaining a pre-packed vehicle during fire season, monitoring fire weather watches daily, setting up CAL FIRE or local alert notifications, creating defensible space around your home, and planning evacuation triggers based on fire proximity rather than waiting for an official order.
 Our wildfire evacuation checklist breaks this down further.
 The point is that your hazard assessment doesn’t just inform what you plan for — it changes how you plan.

 Step 2: Map Your Evacuation Routes

-This is where most emergency response plans fail — people assume they’ll “figure it out” when the time comes.
-During a community preparedness workshop I ran in Clackamas County, I had 40 participants attempt to write alternate evacuation routes from memory.
+I’ve watched this assumption fail in real time.
+During a community preparedness workshop I ran in Clackamas County, I had 40 participants try to write alternate evacuation routes from memory.
 Only 15 could complete it.
-That exercise alone changed how I teach route planning.
-In a real disaster, cell networks are often the first thing to go down — you can’t rely on GPS to improvise your way out.
+In a real disaster, cell networks are often the first thing to go — you can’t rely on GPS to improvise your way out.

 Primary and Alternate Routes